Avian Terms Glossary

 A bird who is in a breeding program.
 These birds are generally not fond of being handled but on occasion can be somewhat interactive with humans.

 Birds which are housed entirely, or almost entirely in a cage with little human interaction.
-These birds are typically unfriendly and not handleable.
-Generally this refers to finches, canaries, and other similar types of birds but can include parrots.
+These birds are typically unfriendly and not handle-able.

 A bird who was handfed and raised by humans from a very young age.
 These birds will tend to make the best pets and are often very comfortable with being handled and trained by humans.